 From a consumer perspective, it is not just a question of how these business models can enter the market, but about the allocation of responsibility when things go wrong.
-Who takes responsibility for security of supply, who is responsible for damages, how are prices/ conditions set?
-How are disputes resolved?
 To the extent that energy sector requirements do not apply, the consumer will be reliant on general consumer protection and contract law.
 As a minimum, consumers need to be aware of the risks they are accepting and enter into such arrangements with informed consent.
 In any event, responsibility for energy imbalances cannot be avoided.

 Going further, while these alternative business models may increase competition, an intrinsic part of competition is that some businesses fail.
-These could be the new entrants or, if new business models are successful, the old incumbents.
 How are consumers protected in these circumstances?
 Does there need to be default arrangements for inactive customers?
 And/or a supplier of last resort to continue supply if a consumer's current provider fails?